 We still get lots of giggles over the time my (then quite young) daughter “accidentally” ate fish food in Hawaii instead of throwing it into the koi pond (“Tastes like cat food,” she said.
 Wait, what?).
 Or the time we flew kites at the Washington Monument and the kids nearly went airborne because it was so windy.

 I’d much rather save my money for travel instead of buying toys and electronics for the kids.
 Inevitably, they outgrow “stuff” and lose interest, or it breaks or wears out.
 But they’ll always have the photos, videos, and memories of the the trips we took.
 And one day, they’ll be able to share the experiences with their own kids!

 I love that when the holidays or birthdays approach now, they ask “What are we doing?” instead of “What are we getting?”

 Traveling with your kids, while sometimes challenging, is a huge boost to their personal growth.
 Creating memories as a family is far more valuable than spending money on toys and trinkets they’ll eventually outgrow.

 Don’t be afraid to include your kids in trip planning!
 Having them participate in all parts of the travel experience helps them develop life skills and learn flexibility and resilience when things go sideways.
 It’s taught me to be patient, too.

 And exposure to different cultures, historical sites, and off-the-beaten-path locales reinforces what they learn at school.
 Seeing firsthand how others live and learning to be grateful for what they have back home can’t be taught from a textbook.

-We’re looking forward to many more years of Big Family Travel, thanks to miles and points.
+We’re looking forward to many more years of family thanks to travel credit card rewards.
 I’d love to hear about your experiences traveling with kids in the comments!